Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Methodology and Implementation

 \subsection{Proposed Model Formulation}

 Targeting traffic flow forecast, the DCRNN model applies diffusion convolution to process graphical information, which is transformed to formulate the gate units in its recurrent design \citep{Li2018}.
-For a given graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with its adjacency matrix $\mathbf{A}$ (equation \eqref{adj mx}) and degree matrix $\mathbf{D}$ (equation \eqref{deg mx}), the diffusion process, which can capture the dynamics of the nodes in $\mathcal{V}$, is depicted by a random walk process on $\mathcal{G}$ with restart probability $p \in [0,1]$.
+For a given graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with its adjacency matrix $\mathbf{A}$ (Equation \eqref{adj mx}) and degree matrix $\mathbf{D}$ (Equation \eqref{deg mx}), the diffusion process, which can capture the dynamics of the nodes in $\mathcal{V}$, is depicted by a random walk process on $\mathcal{G}$ with restart probability $p \in [0,1]$.
 For the random walk process, the state transition matrix can be calculated as $\mathbf{D}^{-1} \mathbf{A}$.
 It is the normalized adjacency matrix whose row sum equals $1$ and each element $(\mathbf{D}^{-1} \mathbf{A})_{ij}$ denotes the probability from node (state) $v_i$ to node (state) $v_j$.
 The random walk stochastic process can achieve stationarity after many transition iterations.
 The stationary distribution is denoted as $\mathbf{P} \in \mathbf{R}^{N \times N}$ whose elements $\mathbf{P}_{ij}$ represents the probability of the diffusion process from node $v_i$ to node $v_j$ after numerous transition iterations.
 The close form of the stationary distribution $\mathbf{P}$ is formulated below:

-As a result, the diffusion convolution operation for node features (i.e., graph signals) $\mathbf{X} \in \mathbb{R}^N$ and the corresponding filter $f_{\theta}$ is formulated as:
+As a result, the diffusion convolution operation for node features (i.e., graph signals) $\mathbf{X} \in \mathbb{R}^N$ and the corresponding filter $f_{\zeta}$ is formulated as:

-where $\theta_k$ is the trainable parameters and $K$ is the parameter to control the receptive field of the graph information propagation through the diffusion convolution operation.
+where $\{\zeta_k\}_{k=0}^{K-1}$ represents the learnable parameters and $K$ is the parameter to control the receptive field of the graph information propagation through the diffusion convolution operation.
 The original DCRNN model also uses the reverse diffusion process.
-However, given the adjacency matrix is constructed under the DY framework, the pairwise volatility spillover effect is already bidirectional, thus eliminating the need to include the reverse diffusion process.\\
+However, given the adjacency matrix is constructed under the DY framework in this paper, the pairwise volatility spillover effect is already bidirectional, thus eliminating the need to include the reverse diffusion process.